-Please see the draft meeting minutes from the Homeland Security Commission June 21, 2018 Quarterly Meeting
+Please see the meeting minutes from the Homeland Security Commission June 21, 2018 Quarterly Meeting

-Please see the draft meeting minutes from the Homeland Security Commission June 8, 2018 Quarterly Meeting (Cancelled)
+Please see the meeting minutes from the Homeland Security Commission June 8, 2018 Quarterly Meeting (Cancelled)

 Please see the meeting minutes from the Homeland Security Commission April 20, 2018 Quarterly Meeting

-Please see the draft meeting minutes from the Homeland Security Commission December 8, 2017 Quarterly Meeting
+Please see the meeting minutes from the Homeland Security Commission December 8, 2017 Quarterly Meeting

 Please see the meeting minutes from the Homeland Security Commission September 15, 2017 Quarterly Meeting